-Though Sleepy Hollow residents were forbidden from interacting with her, Hulda still?protected her community and would leave baskets of healing herbs at the doors of sick neighbors.
-GothicHorrorStories.com?said she was viewed as the?most competent doctor in the area, and Sleepy Hollow residents would often leave gifts at the door of her Spook Rock hut as a thanks.
+Though Sleepy Hollow residents were forbidden from interacting with her, Hulda still sought to protect her community by leaving baskets of healing herbs at the doors of sick neighbors.
+GothicHorrorStories.com said she was seen as the most competent doctor in the area, and Sleepy Hollow residents would often leave gifts at the door of her Spook Rock hut to give thanks.

 The Old Dutch Church finally agreed to give her an unmarked plot, which according to GothicHorrorStories.com, is at the north side of the Old Dutch Church.